reikatze/discord-mpv-rpc/README.md

 - switching files invalidates stale lookup work
 - active stale TMDb `curl` subprocesses are aborted when possible
 - HTTP 429 triggers exponential backoff from 30 seconds up to 5 minutes
-- request failures are not stored as normal "no result" matches
+- request failures prevent an incomplete lookup from being stored as a normal "no result" match
+- backoff suppresses HTTP requests, not reads from the persistent cache

 A cached show followed by another uncached episode of the same series will normally need only the exact episode request.